Culdocentesis is a procedure that checks for abnormal fluid in the space just behind the vagina. This area is called the cul-de-sac.

 Risks include puncturing the uterine or bowel wall.

-You may need someone to take you home if you were given a sedative.
+You may need someone to take you home if you were given medicines to relax.

 Braen GR, Pierce DL.
-Culdocentesis.
-In: Roberts JR, Hedges JR, eds.
+Culdocentesis In: Roberts JR, Hedges JR, eds.
 Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 57.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2013:chap 57.